National Security & Defense

 Rep. Scott Peters - Supporting San Diego’s role in America’s National Security

 The 52nd District is home to a large military presence, including Naval Air Station North Island, Naval Air Base Coronado, Naval Base Point Loma, Naval Base San Diego, Marine Corps Recruit Depot San Diego, Coast Guard Sector San Diego, and Marine Corps Air Station Miramar.
-As a member of HASC, Scott is responsible for the oversight and legislation pertinent to our national defense.

 National Defense Authorization Act (NDAA)